JaySaga22/jaysaga22.github.io/essays/UIFrameworkReflection.md

 Learning UI frameworks like Bootstrap 5 may seem daunting at first, but the benefits are worth the effort.
 Instead of manually coding layouts in raw HTML and CSS, Bootstrap provides ready-made tools that save time and streamline development.

 ## Speed and Consistency
 Bootstrap speeds up the development process by offering pre-built components and a responsive grid system.
 I’ve found that it helps reduces the time spent creating layouts and styling elements.
-It also ensures design consistency across a project, making collaboration easier.
+It also ensures design consistency, making it easier to keep track of your progress.

 ## Cross-Browser Support
 With raw HTML and CSS, it’s challenging to ensure a site looks good on all browsers.
 Bootstrap makes it easier by handling browser inconsistencies, so I no longer worry about design issues between Chrome, Firefox, or Safari.